Ross-Byrne/Go-Project/README.md

 NodeJS V 6.9.1 LTS or greater.

-##Get the project folder with source code
+##Get the project folder with source code:

 Either download zip or git clone the repository using the https url